 The project areas consists of the Wood River Drainage and Levee District levee system and associated right-of-way.
 The goal is to mitigate for impacts to 1.6 acres of Section 404 jurisdictional wetland.
 Current ecological problems for the project area's biological resources are: fragmentation and degradation resulting from altered hydrologic regimes that depart from natural conditions, the addition of sediments and agricultural chemical and urban runoff, encroachment of exotic plant species, and the prevalence of disturbance-tolerant native plant species.
-The mitigation area would combat some of these problems because it would create a larger block of habitat with the establishment of vegetation.
+The mitigation area would combat some of these problems because it would preserve high quality existing wetlands from future development.